wbstack/mediawiki/extensions/Wikibase/docs/storage/terms.md

 Briefly in code:
  - ItemTermStoreWriter and PropertyTermStoreWriter are the interfaces at the bottom of the term storage tree.
    - These interfaces are provided by the `data-model-services` [vendor component]
-   - Implementations exist to write to the new and legacy storage.
  - [EntityTermStoreWriter] joins these stores in an interface that can generically save either Item or Property terms.

-The storage system is currently decided using the `tmpItemTermsMigrationStages` and `tmpPropertyTermsMigrationStage` repo settings.

-### Legacy Secondary Storage

-This currently the default storage mechanism when using Wikibase.

-In the past (pre 2020) terms were stored in a single large database table called wb_terms.
-This table lacked clear design and eventually became too big to touch for wikidata.org.
-Between 2019 and 2020 a migration process was carried out (and is still being carried out) migrating the terms to a new schema (see below).

-The "Epic" task for this was https://phabricator.wikimedia.org/T208425 - *[EPIC] Kill the wb_terms table*

-### New Secondary Storage
+### Secondary Storage

-The storage is made up of multiple normalized tables, all prefixed with "wbt_".DatabaseTermInLangIdsAcquirer The tables were created by [AddNormalizedTermsTablesDDL.sql] which includes some documentation.
+The storage is made up of multiple normalized tables, all prefixed with "wbt_".DatabaseTermInLangIdsAcquirer The tables were created by [term_store.sql] which includes some documentation.

 * [wbt_item_terms]
 * [wbt_property_terms]